LoyolaLawTech/Class-Documents/2019/homework/homework2-csv-grep.md

 * If you are searching for a phrase with grep (in other words, more than one word with spaces between), you must surround the phrase with quotes.

-* Search terms in grep are case-sensitive.
+* Search terms in grep are case-sensitive by default.
 "Unfounded" will return a different count than "unfounded"

 * Each of you may have different copies of the file, so your answers may well differ from those of your classmates.